UNIHIKER/unihiker-docs/docs/K10/Examples/examples_arduinoide.md

 ## **On board sensor-Accelerate sensors**

+Display screen tilt

+!!!
+Note
-Note: TF card is need to run this example, and the arrow pictures need to store in the TF card.
+    TF card is need to run this example, and the arrow pictures need to store in the TF card.
-Display screen tilt:<br/>

 ````c++ title="Accelerate sensors"
 #include "unihiker_k10.h"
 UNIHIKER_K10 k10;